stefanoslig/blog/_posts/class-guards-to-functional.md

   url: '/assets/blog/class-guards-to-functional/class-guards-to-functional.png'
 ---

 In version [15.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1520-2023-02-22) the Class and InjectionToken guards and resolvers marked as deprecated.
 If you migrate to v16.0.0 you will notice that the `CanActivate, CanActivateChild, CanDeactivate, CanLoad, CanMatch, Resolve` interfaces will be removed automatically from your guards and resolvers as you can see in the following snippet.
+Classes can still be used as the underlying implementation of functional guards and resolvers but there will not be an interface requiring a specific structure for those classes.

 ```diff
 -import { ActivatedRouteSnapshot, Resolve } from "@angular/router";